desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/EXPID/sky-EXPID.rst

 sky-EXPID
 =========

-:Summary: Placeholder data model for the sky monitor raw data
+:Summary: Raw data from the two DESI Sky Cameras, with one fpack-compressed HDU for each camera.
 :Naming Convention: ``sky-EXPID.fits.fz``, where EXPID is the zero-padded
     8-digit exposure ID.
 :Regex: ``sky-[0-9]{8}\.fits\.fz``